Creating with the Machine: Interactive Algorithmic Composition for Live Performance

 This hackathon project, developed at YHacks 2015, parses PDF resumes and sorts them by score in a Latex document with a summary of each participant for easy review of top candidates.
 Our algorithm parses a resume by splitting it into generic categories such as work experience, projects, leadership and activities, and assigning each candidate points based off of their performance in each category.
 This parser is unique, because it does more than simply give a general score for a candidate.
 It analyzes a resume to determine the best job category for the applicant, and then adjusts the applicants score based off of performance in parameters that are unique to each job category.

 Tech: Max MSP

 This Max MSP patch uses real time pitch detection to track an improvised solo through microphone input.
 The patch uses L-systems to algorithmically generates two harmony lines to accompany the soloist's performance.
 As the soloist varies between high, mid, and low range pitches, the "grammatical rules" of the L-systems change, allowing the soloist to loosely control the harmonic line by deliberately playing in certain pitch ranges.
 This artificial intelligence accompanist performed with a viola soloist at the Frank-Ratchye Studio for Creative Inquiry in April 2016.

-This website, which you are currently visiting, was developed from scratch using HTML and CSS.
+This website you are currently visiting was developed from scratch using HTML and CSS.
 All icons were created using Adobe Illustrator, and the playlist feature on my music page was developed using jQuery and jPlayer.
-This website was created to act as a portfolio to showcase all of my programming, audio engineering, sound design and music performance projects, and to serve as an answer to a commonly received question "What on earth do you want to do with a double major in Computer Science and Music Technology?"
+This website was created to act as a portfolio to showcase all of my programming, audio engineering, sound design and music performance projects.
+It also serves as a long answer to a commonly received question "What on earth do you do with a double major in Computer Science and Music Technology?"